 Terrazzo tiles are created using chips of marble, glass and other natural stones that are embedded in concrete to create a varying and colourful pattern.
 This porous surface however, requires a sealant to be applied to ensure the product’s strength and integrity over time.

 Over time, you can test your tiles and grout to see if they require re-sealing by splashing some water on the surface.
-If after several minutes the water droplets have absorbed into the surface or caused any slight discoloration, it is advised that a suitable sealant be reapplied.
+If after several minutes the water droplets have absorbed into the surface or caused any slight discolouration, it is advised that a suitable sealant be reapplied.

 Perini Tiles Recommends: